AlbyDR/rSTEMMUS_SCOPE/README.md

 ## rSTEMMUS_SCOPE

-Codes to run the STEMMUS_SCOPE model in MATLAB from R
+Codes to run the STEMMUS_SCOPE model in MATLAB from R. Integrated code of SCOPE and STEMMUS.
+SCOPE is a radiative transfer and energy balance model (see https://github.com/AlbyDR/rSCOPE), and STEMMUS model is a two-phase mass and heat transfer model.
+For more information about the coupling between these two models, please check this [reference](https://gmd.copernicus.org/articles/14/1379/2021/).

 ### To install rSTEMMUS_SCOPE, use: